dtorpy/project_3-anjuli-jasmine-john-danielle/README.md

 It was concluded that
 * There were total of 261 operators in 2012 in Texas.
 * In 2012, the total number of fracing wells was 3705 in Texas.
 * The top 13 operators represented 50.2% of total wells in 2012 in Texas.
-Pioneer was the top operator, with an opening of 314 wells.
-** Devon Energy and EOG Resources were second and third with 206 and 169 wells, respectively.
+* Pioneer was the top operator, with an opening of 314 wells.Devon Energy and EOG Resources were second and third with 206 and 169 wells, respectively.